art-egorov/lovis4u/docs/ExampleDrivenGuide/cmd_guide.md

 ![fn](cmd_guide/img/lovis4u_trnas_wo_label.png){loading=lazy width="500px" }

-As you can see, we do not have labels by default (since usually there are clusters of tRNAs and in the most cases hard to display many labels on a very short locus and it is not very informative.
+By default we do not show tRNA name labels since these genes are often found in arrays and visualisation of many labels on a very short locus is challenging.
 Instead, there is a category colour for each type of non-coding feature.

-However, if you want to put labels, you can do it.
+However, if required, tRNA name labels can be turned on.
 Firstly, if you want to show labels for all non-coding features you can use `-snl`. `--show-noncoding-labels` command.

 ```sh
 lovis4u -gff lovis4u_data/guide/BaselSubset -laf lovis4u_data/guide/locus_annotation_table_trnas.tsv \